-(This article is a longer version of a story in the August issue of ABA Banking Journal)
+(This article is a longer version of a story in the August issue of Banking Exchange)

 According to a 2010 report by the U.S. Census Bureau, the population of Americans aged 65 and older is expected to rise sharply to over 80 million people by 2050.
 With such a projection on the horizon, it's no wonder that elder financial abuse is an issue at the forefront of the banking industry.